 - Borrowers: Because aggregators demand so many conforming loans, they increase the supply of these loans and push down mortgage rates.
 So, borrowers may be able to enjoy greater access to capital and lower mortgage rates than they otherwise would.

-Of course, easier access to financing is beneficial for the housing industry, which can build and sell more houses to consumers who are able to access credit more cheaply.
+Of course, easier access to financing is beneficial for the housing construction industry: Developers can build and sell more houses to consumers who are able to borrow more cheaply.

 Investors like mortgage-backed securities, too, because these bonds may offer certain kinds of risk exposure that the investors, mainly big institutional players, want to have.
-Even the banks themselves may invest in MBSs, diversifying their exposure from just a local market.
+Even the banks themselves may invest in MBSs, diversifying their portfolios.

 While the lender may sell the loan, it may also retain the right to service the mortgage, meaning it earns a small fee for collecting the monthly payment and generally managing the account.
 So, you may continue to pay your lender each month for your mortgage, but the real owner of your mortgage may be the investors who hold the mortgage-backed security containing your loan.

-While you might not deal with a mortgage-backed security in your daily life, they’re part of the machinery that keeps the financial system running and helps borrowers access capital more cheaply.
-It can be useful to understand that the MBS market has a powerful influence over how to qualify for a conforming loan, and who gets money and for how much.
+While you might not deal with a mortgage-backed security in your daily life, your mortgage may be part of one.
+And if so, it’s a cog in the machinery that keeps the financial system running and helps borrowers access capital more cheaply.
+It can be useful to understand that the MBS market ultimately has a powerful influence over qualifications for mortgages, resulting in who gets a loan — and for how much.